-UCR, Department of Mathematics Topology Qualifying Exam
+UCR, Department of Mathematics Topology Qualifying Exam January 2000

-January 2000

-- There are three parts in this exam and each part has three problems.
+• There are three parts in this exam and each part has three problems.
 You should complete two (and only two) problems of your choice in each part.
-Each problem is worth 10 points. - Support each answer with a complete argument.
-State completely any definitions and basic theorems that you use. - This is a closed book test.
+Each problem is worth 10 points.

+• Support each answer with a complete argument.
+State completely any definitions and basic theorems that you use.

+• This is a closed book test.
 You may only use the test, something to write with, and the blue books.
 All other material is prohibited.
 Write each of your solutions in a separate blue book.
-Write your ID number on the cover of every blue book that you use. - The time for the exam is 3 hours.
+Write your ID number on the cover of every blue book that you use.

-1. Let $f,g:X\to Y$ be two continuous maps and Y is a Hausdorff space.
+1. Let $f, g: X \to Y$ be two continuous maps and Y is a Hausdorff space.
 Show that the subset is closed.